symoon9/cv/index.md

 ## About Me

-I am an undergraduate student at Seoul National University (SNU), studying Computer Science and Engineering as well as Cognitive Neural Computation (a major desigend by my self).
+I am an undergraduate student at Seoul National University (SNU), studying Computer Science and Engineering, as well as Cognitive Neural Computation (a major desigend by myself).
 I would love to study neural mechanisms in the brain using computational tools.

 ## Research Interests